AarjavPatni/chronicle/README.md

 # Chronicle

-A distributed commit log service implemented in Rust, following the concepts from Travis Jeffery's "Distributed Services with Go".

-## About This Project

-This project implements a distributed event-streaming system using Rust instead of Go, following the learning path outlined in the book "Distributed Services with Go: Your Guide to Reliable, Scalable, and Maintainable Systems" by Travis Jeffery (Pragmatic Bookshelf, 2021).
+A self-contained, persistent event-stream service that records and serves events in chronological order.
+Built using Rust instead of Go, it follows the learning path outlined in "Distributed Services with Go: Your Guide to Reliable, Scalable, and Maintainable Systems" by Travis Jeffery (Pragmatic Bookshelf, 2021).

-### About the Book

-"Distributed Services with Go" teaches you to build distributed systems from the ground up by creating a complete, self-contained, persistent event-stream service.
-The book covers:

-- Building networked, secure clients and servers with gRPC
-- Creating observable services with metrics, logs, and traces
-- Implementing service discovery and consensus algorithms
-- Operating Certificate Authorities for internal TLS authentication
-- Using the Raft consensus algorithm for distributed coordination
-- Deploying to the cloud with Kubernetes

-### This Rust Implementation

-While the original book uses Go, this project translates those concepts to Rust, providing:
+## Project Roadmap

+This project progresses through four distinct phases, each building upon the previous:

+### Phase 1: Getting Started - Persisting Events in a Log
-- A commit log data structure for storing and retrieving records
+- [x] Core event log data structure
+- [x] Event append and read operations
-- HTTP API endpoints for producing and consuming log entries
+- [ ] HTTP API for event production and consumption
-- Thread-safe operations using Rust's ownership model
+- [ ] Local file persistence

+### Phase 2: Network - Building a Single Instance Networked Service
+- [ ] gRPC client and server implementation
+- [ ] Protocol buffer definitions
-- JSON serialization for network communication
+- [ ] Network communication and serialization

+### Phase 3: Distribute - Distributing as a Cluster
+- [ ] Service discovery mechanisms
+- [ ] Raft consensus algorithm implementation
+- [ ] Cluster coordination and replication

+### Phase 4: Deploy - Deploying the Cluster
+- [ ] Kubernetes deployment configurations
+- [ ] Container orchestration
+- [ ] Production monitoring and observability

 ## Getting Started